wilfrantz/wilfrantz.github.io/_posts/2023-05-15-Flexible-Config-File-Structure-For-seamless-integration.md

 The configuration data is structured as a `JSON array of objects` within the JSON file.
 This approach offers enhanced flexibility, as new components can be added without requiring any modifications to the program itself.

-The config file becomes a scalable solution, enabling easy expansion and incorporation of additional components as needed.
+<u>The config file becomes a scalable solution, enabling easy expansion and incorporation of additional components as needed</u>.
 This design choice promotes agility and simplifies the process of adapting the program to evolving requirements without disrupting its core functionality.

 The `loadConfig()` method serves the purpose of fetching the configuration data from the designated configuration file.
 It initiates by performing preliminary checks to determine whether the `_configFile` variable is empty.
 In which case, the program logs an error message and terminates promptly.